NASA-DEVELOP/dnppy/undeployed/proj_code/README.md

 Each folder should contain a file titled README.md whith the following information:

-* brief description of the folders contents
+	A) A brief description of this folders content and how it was used in meeting the projects objectives.
+	B) How to run the code, and the order in which scripts are executed or processes were run, if applicable.
-* the packages required to run the scripts.
-Include the version of dnppy if applicable.
+	C) the dependencies and packages required to run the scripts including versions. (ex: dnppy, gdal, scipy, matplotlib)